PeterMarshall29/book1/_sources/jupyternotebooks/exercise1.md

 Welcome to Loughborough!
 //----------------------------------------------
-This is Compuational Physics - Part A.
+This is Computational Physics - Part A.
 ````{code-cell} cpp
 :tags: [remove-output]
 Code goes here...